OpenBricks/openbricks/DOCS/README_en.txt

     The installator contains the complete list of transponders frequencies.
     That way, you just have to select your DVB device type and the transponder file you want to use for GeeXboX to scan.
-The channels.list file will then be automatically generated.
+The channels.conf file will then be automatically generated.